UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/2_NGS_Practical2.md

 will align our compressed sequenced reads to the Celegans_chrI `bwa` index that we made, using two threads (`-t 2`).
 This will write all alignments to `stdout` **NOT** a file, which is a unique behaviour of `bwa`.
 Usually, you would stream this plain text output to a SAM file (see next section) to store all the alignment data.
-However, SAM files however are plain text files which can take up a significant amount of disk space, so its much more efficient to pipe it to the `samtools` command which converts between binary and plain text versions of the format, to create a compressed binary SAM file (called BAM).
+However, SAM files are plain text files which can take up a significant amount of disk space, so its much more efficient to pipe it to the `samtools` command which converts between binary and plain text versions of the format, to create a compressed binary SAM file (called BAM).
 To do this, we pipe `stdout` to the program `samtools`:

 ```